There are many options for you here at Spring Creek Road Baptist Church. From 0 - 100 years of age, we have an opportunity for you to get plugged in!

 We are determined to offer these students and young adults a community of faith where they can become the mature Christian adults that God desires for all of them.
 Each week young adults in the career field and in college gather at SCRBC on Sunday mornings at 9:30 am.
 These groups take part in Bible studies, fellowship activities, and mission projects.

 If you would like to become a part of this ministry, please contact us at firstname.lastname@example.org.

-Each week during our morning worship service, you will find our Worship Pastor and the Spring Creek Praise Team leading the congregation in a combination of hymns, praise choruses, and worship songs.
+Each week during our morning worship service, you will find our Worship Leader and the Spring Creek Praise Team leading the congregation in a combination of hymns, praise choruses, and worship songs.
 The Praise Team, musicians, and our Worship Pastor continually work in unity to draw the Spring Creek family into the presence of the Lord.